 You know, someone who can quickly and easily build an entire shopping mall out of a single toothpick while stranded in the forest.

 But, alas, I digress.
-So, back to hiking Long Island and all the stellar Long Island trails that await you.
+So, back to hiking Long Island and all the stellar Long Island trails that await you as you uncover some of the best things to do in Long Island.

 I mean, not only do I LOVE the great outdoors, but I’ve been an NYC local my entire life (aka 30+ years).
 Therefore, I would routinely hit up Jones Beach, Robert Moses Beach, Montauk, and beyond while seeking out some of the best hikes in New York.